AliDavianto/mile-32/README.md

 **Make sure git is already installed on your device**
 1. Open CMD
 2. Navigate to the folder you want to put the project
-3. Follow the command below
+3. Follow the command below on your CMD
 ```bash
 git clone https://github.com/refactorian/laravel-docker.git
 ```